tholonia/iching_cli/book/v2/markdown/hexagram_19.md

 ##### *Creation of the English Novel*

-#### In the early 18th century, a new literary form began to take shape in England—a narrative constructed from layers of imagination, detail, and human experience—the novel.
+#### In the early 18th century, a new literary form began to take shape in England, a narrative constructed from layers of imagination, detail, and human experience, the novel.
 At its heart was Daniel Defoe, a journalist who dared to blend fact with fiction and capture the complexities of human life in prose.
 'Robinson Crusoe,' published in 1719, marked an era of literary emergence.
 Defoe's tale of survival and self-discovery struck a chord with readers, combining engaging storytelling with philosophical exploration.
 Over time, as the tradition evolved, Samuel Richardson's 'Pamela' emphasized emotional depth and social commentary, enriching the novel’s form.
 With 'Clarissa', Richardson's mastery over intricate character psychology elevated the genre to new heights.
 The novel emerged as a space where the interior world of human experience could manifest in dialogue with outward reality.
 It offered a canvas for emotional exploration and moral inquiry, capturing the zeitgeist of an era defined by change.
 England's novelists, through gradual refinement and innovation, transcended mere storytelling to forge a cultural legacy that resonates through the corridors of literary history.

 <div style="font-size: 8pt;font-style:italic">Source: The Rise of the Novel by Ian Watt (1957), Daniel Defoe: His Life by Paula R. Backscheider (1989), The Origins of the English Novel, 1600-1740 by Michael McKeon (1987)</div>